DonGuillotine/content-smith-ai/README.md

 ### Technologies Used

-- **Cohere Language Model**: Handles chat interaction and advanced prompting for content generation.
+- **OpenAI Language Model**: Handles chat interaction and advanced prompting for content generation.
 - **Cohere Embedding Model (`embed-english-v2.0`)**: Converts textual data from the CSV into vector embeddings for semantic search and retrieval.
 - **Pinecone Vector Database**: Stores embeddings and facilitates efficient vector-based search.